 Special programs like Summer College for Kids, regional conferences and public presentations are held in the complex.
-It is linked from West Science to Harden Hall via an underground tunnel.
+It is linked from The Science Building to Harden Hall via an underground tunnel.

 The Seaborg NASA (National Aeronautic and Space Agency) Educator Resource Center provides materials, workshops and activities for students, educators and community groups.
 In addition, the Seaborg Center Teacher Resource Room offers mathematics, science, language arts, special education and science lab materials that students, faculty and area teachers can borrow for classroom use.

 The complex is named for Glenn T. Seaborg, an Ishpeming native who discovered plutonium and 10 other elements.
 He was awarded the Nobel Prize for chemistry in 1951 (with co-discoverer Edwin McMillan) and the 1991 National Medal of Science.
-Luther S. West served as the head of Northern’s Biology Department for 27 years.
 Kathleen Shingler Weston was one of NMU's first female graduates (1929) who went on to complete a medical degree.
 She became part of the team that developed the Salk polio vaccine and was honored by President Lyndon B. Johnson as one of the nation's “Outstanding Medical Women.”